Swiss Pinot Noir Masterclass

 This is a lovely wine - but in a masterclass like this the first wine always has it unfair.
 As one participant said "I thought the first one was a delicious wine - and then I tasted the others".
 But for drinking, not talking, it might be the best wine of the whole flight.

-The next three wines also are not flagship wines but very good "middle range" wines that represent exceptional value when compared with similarly priced wines from elsewhere.
+The next three wines also are not flagship wines but very good "middle range" wines that represent what we Swiss drink, and are exceptional value when compared with similarly priced Pinot from elsewhere.

 Pinot Noir (Selection), Weinbau Hermann